KQM-git/TCL/characters/electro/sara.md

 * The weaker Crowfeather applies 1A Electro and has separate ICD from **Tengu Stormcall**.
 * Weaker Crowfeather snapshots upon **Tengu Stormcall** cast.
+* The weaker Crowfeather formed can trigger the effects of Sara's A4.

 {% endtab %}